programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 # Apply function to each doc object in DataFrame
 final_paper_df['C_POS'] = final_paper_df['Doc'].apply(get_pos_tags)
 ```
 From here, we'll take the part-of-speech counts and put them into a new DataFrame where we can calculate the frequency of each part-of-speech per document.
-In the new Dataframe, if a paper does not contain a particular part-of-speech, the cell will read 'NaN' (Not a Number).
+In the new DataFrame, if a paper does not contain a particular part-of-speech, the cell will read 'NaN' (Not a Number).
 ```
-# Create new Dataframe with part-of-speech counts
+# Create new DataFrame with part-of-speech counts
 pos_counts = pd.DataFrame(num_list)
 columns = list(pos_counts.columns)

-# Add discipline of each paper as new column to Dataframe
+# Add discipline of each paper as new column to DataFrame
 idx = 0
 new_col = final_paper_df['DISCIPLINE']
 pos_counts.insert(loc=idx, column='DISCIPLINE', value=new_col)